tailwindlabs/tailwindcss.com/source/docs/plugins.blade.md

 The best way to accomplish this is to claim your own key in the user's `theme` and `variants` configuration and ask them to provide any options there so you can access them with the `theme` and `variants` functions.

-For example, here's a plugin *(extracted to its own module)* for creating simple gradient utilities that accepts the gradients and variants to generate as options:
+For example, here's a plugin *(extracted to its own module)* for creating gradient utilities that accepts the gradients and variants to generate as options:

 ```js
 // ./plugins/gradients.js